zedlopez/ifm/Examples/ModernConveniences.md

 ```

-sort of rule for those objects they wanted to describe specially; or they might use a when play begins rule to initialize a few things:
+sort of rule for those objects they wanted to describe specially; or they might use a when play begins rule to initialise a few things: